brgtrainings/brgtrainings.github.io/_tutorials/web/getting-taste-of-html5.md

 You should be able to see the following:

-{% include util/lazy-img.html src="tutorials/getting-taste-html-css-preview.gif" %}
+{% include util/lazy-img.html src="tutorials/getting-taste-html-css-preview.gif" alt="Preview" %}

 ## Step 1: Familiar with Semantic Elements